codeRiftel/demux/README.md

-# ev
+# demux
-Ev enables you to work with events in a data-oriented fashion.
+Demux enables you to work with events in a data-oriented fashion.

 # Why?
 The popular way to handle events in Unity is to just use Action and use += for sub and -= for unsub.